smy1/swlab/python/README.md

 ## Examples
 ### 1. Merge videos
-The following code calls for _Column _merge function__ to concatenate several videos into one long video.
+The following code calls for the __merge function__ to concatenate several videos into one long video.
 ```
 from editvid import merge
 merge(folder="C:/Users/user/Desktop/mc_vid",